Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

 \section{Introduction}

 The chiral halves of 2-dimensional conformal field theories (CFTs) are often identified with vertex operator algebras (VOAs) $\cV$.
-The friendliest examples, corresponding to so-called completely rational theories, have a semi-simple representation theory Mod$(\cV)$ called a modular fusion category (MFC) (also called a modular tensor category in the literature).
+The friendliest examples, corresponding to so-called rational theories, have a semisimple representation theory Mod$(\cV)$ called a \textit{modular fusion category} (MFC) (also called a modular tensor category in the literature).